 Cash Flow and Net Debt

-There was a cash outflow generated from operations of £80m in the year (2019: cash inflow of £371m).
-This reflected the impact of the 37% reduction in legal completions and hence revenue and cash receipts in the fourth quarter.
-Although we closed the year with net debt of £126m compared to a net cash balance at June 2019 of £124m, we still achieved an average monthly positive cash balance during the year of £2m (2019: £80m).
+There was a cash inflow generated from operations of £362m in the year (2020: cash outflow of £80m).
+This is due to the increase in legal completions and hence revenue and cash receipts.
+As a result, we closed the year with a net cash of £160m compared to a net debt balance at June 2020 of £126m.

 Financing and Treasury Management

 In March 2021, we extended our unsecured £350m syndicated loan facility due to mature in December 2022 to 30 September 2025.
 In the light of net cash projections, at the same time we cancelled £13m of committed, unsecured bilateral facilities, as these were no longer required.

 Redrow remains a UK based housebuilder and therefore the main focus of its financial risk management surrounds the management of liquidity and interest rate risk.
 Financial management at Redrow is conducted centrally using policies approved by the Board.